FirstGearGames/GameKit/README.md

       Incomplete:
       * Rewards: a placeholder has been made but not implemented.
       * Inventory updates to automatically check completion.
-Quester(or own impleementation) should use Inventory API to review changes and see if they progress quests.
+Quester(or own implementation) should use Inventory API to review changes and see if they progress quests.